Handcuffed woman escapes police in South Bay

 The woman was arrested near 7th Street and National City Boulevard around 2 a.m. on suspicion of what National City Police called “several nonviolent felonies.”

+Her arms were handcuffed behind her back as she sat in the back of a squad car and started having breathing problems, NCPD said.

-Her arms were handcuffed behind her back but she managed to get away from officers and ran off toward Interstate 5, police told FOX 5.
-Officers were unable to catch up to the woman.
+When an officer lowered the window for her, she managed to get out of the car and ran off toward Interstate 5, police told FOX 5.
+Officers were unable to track down the woman.

+Police identified her as Los Angeles resident Paris Capile.
+They said Capile is 4 feet, 11 inches tall but provided no further description.